ClydeCo/SPfxSandbox/README.md

 git commit -m "type in a good commit message"

-git commit -a to stage all files
+git commit -a to commit all files

 git commits (saves) file(s) to your local git repository with a message of what you are comitting